Sportsnet 360: Programming

 Sportsnet 360's schedule consists of automated blocks featuring sports news and highlights (primarily during the morning and overnight periods, and on weekend afternoons), alongside other full-length programs, and overflow and simulcasted sports programming from other Sportsnet channels.
-The network's daytime lineup features television simulcasts of the afternoon lineup of co-owned sports radio station CJCL, including Hockey Central and Writer's Bloc.
+The network's daytime lineup also features television simulcasts of programs from the afternoon lineup of co-owned sports radio station CJCL.

-The network formerly aired a simulcast of CJCL's Tim & Sid from the acquisition of The Score by Rogers in 2013 until March 27, 2015, when the show relaunched on Sportsnet with a television-oriented format.
-The network then began simulcasting their replacement Brady & Walker (which had moved from mornings) until February 2016, after Greg Brady was fired from the station.
-Prime Time Sports also aired on Sportsnet 360 until the show's end in October 2019; the station has since joined the main Sportsnet channels in simulcasting Tim & Sid once again, after the show was given an audio simulcast on CJCL as a replacement for Prime Time Sports.
+The channel aired a simulcast of CJCL's Tim & Sid from the acquisition of The Score by Rogers in 2013 until 2015, when the show relaunched on Sportsnet with a television-oriented format.
+The channel then began simulcasting their replacement Brady & Walker (which had moved from mornings) until February 2016, after Greg Brady was fired from the station.
+Prime Time Sports also aired on Sportsnet 360 until the show's end in October 2019; the station then joined the main Sportsnet channels in simulcasting Tim & Sid once again, after the show was given an audio simulcast on CJCL as a replacement for Prime Time Sports.

-Sportsnet 360 is the exclusive Canadian broadcaster of WWE programs; the programs have been mainstays of the network since its period as The Score.
-As of February 2020, weekly WWE programming includes Raw, SmackDown, Main Event, NXT, and This Week in WWE.
-Rogers' current contract with WWE began in 2014 and runs through 2024; the contract also gave Rogers exclusive Canadian distribution rights to WWE Network.
+For many years ending in December 2024, Sportsnet 360 was the exclusive Canadian broadcaster of WWE programs; the programs had been mainstays of the network since its period as The Score.
+Rogers' most recent contract with WWE began in 2014; the contract also gave Rogers exclusive Canadian distribution rights to WWE Network.
+This contract concluded at the end of 2024, with all WWE content moving to Netflix in Canada starting January 6, 2025, as part of its acquisition of exclusive international rights to WWE Raw.
+On December 22, 2024, Rogers announced a multi-year deal with Total Nonstop Action Wrestling (TNA)—owned by Canadian broadcaster Anthem Sports & Entertainment—to air its programming (including flagship weekly series TNA Impact!) on Sportsnet 360 beginning on January 2, 2025.
+Due to a talent-sharing partnership between WWE and TNA which began in 2024 and was extended in early 2025, certain performers from both organizations that had been seen on NXT in its final year on Sportsnet 360 continue to appear on the channel via Impact!.

 Sportsnet 360 formerly broadcast regular season events in U Sports football and basketball.
 In August 2014, Sportsnet announced that it would not renew its Ontario University Athletics conference television contracts for the 2014 season because of low viewership and the resulting high cost-per-viewer of producing the game broadcasts.
 UFC mixed-martial arts, including UFC on Fox events, preliminary fights, and the reality series The Ultimate Fighter, largely moved from the Sportsnet regional networks and Sportsnet One to Sportsnet 360 following its launch.
 On December 22, 2014, it was announced that TSN and Fight Network would take over Canadian rights to UFC programming beginning in 2015.
+Sportsnet regained the UFC rights starting in January 2024, with programming once again primarily airing on Sportsnet 360.